Purchase CacheGuard

 -

-If you need High Availability for the CacheGuard Manager, you can implement a backup Manager to ensure continuous operation if the master Manager goes down.
+If you need High Availability for a Manager, you can implement a backup Manager to ensure continuous operation if the master Manager goes down.
+The backup Manager mirrors the master Manager, ensuring seamless failover and service continuity.

 -